 Tourist accommodation in 2018 The Swiss hotel sector saw a new record number of overnight stays in 2018

-Sharp drop in overnight stays in hotel accommodation during the 2020 summer season but increase in domestic demand
+34.5% rise in overnight stays in the Swiss hotel sector during the 2021 summer season

 26.02.2019 - The hotel sector in Switzerland registered 38.8 million overnight stays in 2018, i.e. the best result to date.
 This represented a growth of 3.8% (+1.4 million) compared with 2017.
 Foreign demand totalled 21.4 million units, an increase of 4.5% (+921 000) and its best performance in 10 years.
 Swiss overnight stays increased by 2.9% (+493 000), thus reaching the record value of 17.4 million overnight stays.
 These are the final results from the Federal Statistical Office (FSO).

 In 2018, every month registered an increase in overnight stays compared with the same period the previous year.
 This varied between +0.6% (October) and +6.0% (January).
 In absolute terms, the greatest increases were seen in August (+214 000 overnight stays / +5.0%) and in June (+183 000 / +5.3%).

 Record for Swiss clientele and strong increase in foreign demand